Commonplace architecture

 - Reference — overview of the shipped reference collection and operator guide

-- type-loading — how the shipped type definitions are discovered within this architecture
+- type-loading — how shipped type definitions are discovered, including file-relative resolution for collection-local types